 - If you were successful in the afternoon, your trophies will be unloaded at the skinning shed.
-Feel free to visit the skinners to watch them at work.
+Always feel free to visit the skinners to watch them at work.
 If you are interested in your bullet performance, the skinner will bring you the bullet(s) if and when he finds it.

 - At the end of your African hunting day, back in camp, its time to kick back and relax, shower, have a drink, eat dinner and shoot the breeze around the campfire.

 If you are hunting cats the African hunting day may be different.
 Assuming you have got some bait animals, you may spend some hours hanging them in several likely locations.
-If you don't want to be involved in this and consider that it takes time away from actual hunting, you could use another team to do this and to build the blinds.
+Most hunters take an active interest in leopard or lion baiting and blind building.
+However, if you don't really want to be involved in this and consider that it takes time away from actual hunting, you could use another team to hang baits and build a blind if there has been a likely hit on a bait.
 Preferably this should be organised before the hunt so you know the costs and the outfitter can have another PH and staff on hand to do it.
 They can check the all baits for you so you can continue hunting in another location.
 When you get a strike on a bait, all you need do is get in the blind and wait.

-If your hunt is going well, you may like to take some time off to relax in camp or go out for a sight-seeing trip if possible.
-It's often not a bad idea to take some time off, even just a morning, especially when you are doing a long hunt because they can get stressful and exhausting.
+If your hunt is going well, you may like to take some time off to relax in camp or go out for a sight-seeing trip, if that is possible in your hunt area.
+It's often not a bad idea to take some time off, even just a morning, particularly if you are doing a long hunt because they can get stressful and exhausting.